Dheeraj-Raikwar/BitStream/README.md

 ##BitStream

-BitStream is solution for sharing and streaming videos.
+BitStream is a solution for sharing and streaming videos.
 These videos are stored in persistence storage folder called "upload-dir" at server side.
 The video size has max-limit to 1 gb.

 ## Home